Hexagon/lumocs/docs/src/usage/hierarchy.md

 For easier maintenance and organization, it's beneficial to follow a recommended file structure:

-1. **First Level Pages:** These can either be saved as `index.md` within their respective directories or with their title as the filename directly under `/docs/src/`.
+1. **First Level Pages:** These can either be saved with their title as the filename directly under `/docs/src/`, or if you intend to have a sub-level under this page, be saved as `index.md` within their respective directories.

-   - `/docs/src/Getting Started.md`
+   - `/docs/src/getting-started.md`
-   - OR `/docs/src/Getting Started/index.md`
+   - OR `/docs/src/getting-started/index.md`

 2. **Second Level Pages:** Create a subdirectory within the first-level directory, named after the first-level topic.
 Save the second-level pages as separate `.md` files within these subdirectories.

-   - `/docs/src/Getting Started/Installation.md`
+   - `/docs/src/getting-started/installation.md`
-   - `/docs/src/Getting Started/Configuration.md`
+   - `/docs/src/getting-started/configuration.md`

 ### Example File/Folder Hierarchy: